Intel-bigdata/SSM/docs/ssm-cdh5.10-deployment-guide.md

 </property>
 ```

-3. Put SSM jars to CHD classpath
+3. Make sure CDH can access SSM jars

-After we switch to the SmartFileSystem from the default HDFS implmentation, we need to put SmartFileSystem
+After we switch to the SmartFileSystem from the default HDFS implmentation, we need to make sure CDH can access SmartFileSystem
-implementation jars to CDH classpath, so that HDFS, YARN and other upper layer applications can access.
+implementation jars, so that HDFS, YARN and other upper layer applications can access.
 Basically
 when SSM compilation is finished, copy all the jar files starts with smart under

 `/smart-dist/target/smart-data-0.1-SNAPSHOT/smart-data-0.1-SNAPSHOT/lib`